aniket-mish/distributed-ml-system/README.md

 kubectl create -f message-dumper.yaml
 ```

-Next, we include the logger which points to the message dumper url in the InferenceService predictor.
+Next, we include the logger which points to the message dumper URL in the InferenceService predictor.

 ```yaml
 logger: